How to Convert a PyTorch Model to TensorRT™ and Deploy it in 10 Minutes

 Steps 1 and 2 are general and can be accomplished with relative ease.
 When we get to Step 3, we’ll show you how to get through it easily using the Deci platform.

 Conversion the Fast Way Using the Deci Platform

 Deci developed an end-to-end platform that enables AI developers to build, optimize, and deploy blazing-fast deep learning models on any hardware.
 The Deci platform offers faster performance, better accuracy, shorter development times, powerful optimization features, a visual dashboard for benchmarking and comparing models, and easy deployment.
-You can sign up for free here.
+You can request free trial here.